ghik/opinionated-scala/Methods-and-operators.md

 ```

 will be understood by the compiler as `println((1,2,3))`, because there's no `println` method with three parameters.
 This can be very confusing, so it's good to know as soon as possible.

+## Summary

+Scala has many syntactic sugars that